Xydez/bittorrent-rs/README.md

 * Check if we should `Weak` instead of `Arc` for some things that should not be kept alive
 * Look for ways to optimize away some mutexes/rwlocks
 * Use `Bytes` where applicable
+* Cache pieces with lowest availability (likely to be most popular)
+* Check if we have any large stack allocations
+* We should have `Arc<Torrent>` which contains `Mutex<TorrentState>` so that immutable fields of the torrent (e.g. meta_info) can be accessed without locking

 ### Features
 * Magnet links